ThatXliner/patchwork-cli/README.md

 2. **Vision: a tool that AI agents reach for first.** patchwork aims to be the simplest possible AST editor — so simple that an LLM can generate precise patchwork commands without thinking about YAML config, rule composition, or scanning modes.
 Whether it achieves this better than `ast-grep -p '...' -r '...'` is an open question, but the design surface is intentionally tiny.

 Realistically: if you need a mature, well-documented tool today, use ast-grep.
-If you're interested in the repetition syntax experiment or want to influence the design of a simpler alternative, watch this space.
+If you're interested in a simpler alternative, patchwork.

 ## How it works